Redrive belt diagnostics and adjustment

 G. Setting belt tension on both clutched and unclutched engines

-1. WD-40 Locate the re-drive shaft concentric part #82.
+1. Locate the re-drive shaft concentric part #82.
 It slides into part #24, the redrive housing.
 There is a slit in the housing above the concentric.
-Spray some WD-40 into the slit so that the concentric can turn easily.
+Put some penetrating oil into the slit so that the concentric can turn easily.
 The slit is right above the redrive shaft clamping screw (#26).
 DO NOT USE OIL!
-If you use oil, the concentric will slip even when the housing is clamped down tight on the concentric.
+If you use ordinary oil, the concentric will slip even when the housing is clamped down tight on the concentric.

 Note: The engine below is unclutched but the steps are the same.